sunghunbae/decode/README.md

 ```

 - Line 1: FASTA format data file containing NGS data
-- Line 2: minimum allowed length of FASTA sequence
+- Line 2: minimum allowed length of FASTA sequence.
 Sequences shorter than this length are ignored.
 - Line 3: number of building blocks for cycle 1, 2, 3, and 4
 - Line 4: output format.
 Counts are reported for a combination of two building blocks.
 Other options are 3BB and 4BB.
 - Line 5: maximum allowed mismatches.
 Sequences with more mismatches are not counted.
 - Line 6-: DNA encoding scheme.

+In the sixth and the following lines (DNA encoding scheme),

-...
-Column 1: x, y, z, and $ are reserved for the building block sequences.
+- Column 1: x, y, z, and $ are reserved for the building block sequences.
 1, 2, 3, 4, and 5 are reserved for constant sequence block.
-...
-Column 2: start position(number, note: the number starts from 1)
+- Column 2: start position(number, note: the number starts from 1)
-...
-Column 3: end position(number)
+- Column 3: end position(number)
-...
-Column 4: filename if 1st column is x, y, z or $ and constant sequence if that is 1-5.
+- Column 4: filename if 1st column is x, y, z or $ and constant sequence if that is 1-5.

 ### bb1.txt - building block information